preciofishbone/OmniaDocsG2/working-with-processes-v7/processes-library-settings-v7/index.rst

 General
 -----------
-Here you can edit or add a Title for the list in any or all languages available for the tenant.
+Here you can edit or add a title for the list in any or all languages available for the tenant.
 The default language is mandatory:

 .. image:: process-library-settings-general-v7.png